Ichimoku Cloud Analysis: GBP/USD, Gold

 GBPUSD, “Great Britain Pound vs US Dollar”

 GBPUSD, Time Frame H4.
-Indicator signals: Tenkan-Sen and Kijun-Sen are getting closer to each other, but still influenced by “Golden Cross” (1).
-Ichimoku Cloud is going down (2), Chinkou Lagging Span is on the chart.
-Short-term forecast: we can expect resistance from Senkou Span A and support from D Senkou Span B.
+Indicator signals: Tenkan-Sen and Kijun-Sen are still influenced by “Golden Cross” (1) and D “Golden Cross” (3).
+Ichimoku Cloud is going down (2), Chinkou Lagging Span is above the chart.
+Short-term forecast: we can expect resistance from D Tenkan-Sen and support from Kijun-Sen.

 GBPUSD, Time Frame H1.
-Indicator signals: Tenkan-Sen and Kijun-Sen ran into one another inside Kumo Cloud, they may intersect and form “Dead Cross” (1).
-Ichimoku Cloud is closed (2), Chinkou Lagging Span is below the chart, and the price is below the lines.
-Short-term forecast: we can expect decline of the price and the correction towards the cloud’s downside border.
+Indicator signals: Tenkan-Sen and Kijun-Sen intersected below Kumo Cloud and formed “Golden Cross” (1).
+Ichimoku Cloud is very narrow, but continues heading down (2), Chinkou Lagging Span is on the chart, and the price is on Tenkan-Sen inside Kumo.
+Short-term forecast: we can expect support from Tenkan-Sen, and attempts of the price to fix below the cloud.

 XAUUSD, “Gold vs US Dollar”

 XAUUSD, Time Frame H4.
-Indicator signals: Tenkan-Sen and Kijun-Sen intersected and formed “Dead Cross” (1), but they are still influenced by D “Golden Cross”.
-Ichimoku Cloud is moving upwards (2), Chinkou Lagging Span is on the chart, and the price is on Tenkan-Sen. Short‑term forecast: we can expect resistance from Kijun-Sen, and attempts of the price to fix inside the cloud.
+Indicator signals: Tenkan-Sen and Kijun-Sen intersected and formed “Dead Cross” (1); the lines are still influenced by D “Golden Cross”.
+Ichimoku Cloud is moving upwards (2), Chinkou Lagging Span is very close to the chart, and the price is on Tenkan-Sen. Short‑term forecast: we can expect resistance from Kijun-Sen and support from D Tenkan-Sen – Senkou Span A.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.